Hersh245/dynamic-kafka/README.md

     In a terminal, run
     docker cp kafka:/kafka/config/server.properties ./config/kafka-1/server.properties
     docker cp kafka:/kafka/config/zookeeper.properties ./config/zookeeper-1/zookeeper.properties
-We want to run new producers and zookeeper in their separate containers
+We want to run new brokers and zookeeper in their separate containers

     Go to kafka-1 config file, find zookeeper.connect=localhost:2181 Change to zookeeper.connect=zookeeper-1:2181
-To build more producers, copy and paste config file for kafka-1 and paste it into kafka-k folders, and change the broker.id to a unique id.
+To build more brokers, copy and paste config file for kafka-1 and paste it into kafka-k folders, and change the broker.id to a unique id.

 ## Zookeeper
 Centralized service to maintain information (config, naming, status of nodes, topics, etc.)